Windows Server 2003: Windows Storage Server

 Windows Storage Server 2003 led to a second release named Windows Storage Server 2003 R2.
 This release adds file-server performance optimization, Single Instance Storage (SIS), and index-based search.
 Single instance storage (SIS) scans storage volumes for duplicate files, and moves the duplicate files to the common SIS store.
 The file on the volume is replaced with a link to the file.
 This substitution reduces the amount of storage space required, by as much as 70%.

 Windows Storage Server 2003 R2 provides an index-based, full-text search based on the indexing engine already built into Windows server.
 The updated search engine speeds up indexed searches on network shares.
 This edition also provides filters for searching many standard file formats, such as ZIP archives, AutoCAD models, XML documents, MP3 audio files, PDF documents, and all Microsoft Office file formats.

 Windows Storage Server 2003 R2 includes built in support for Windows SharePoint Services and Microsoft SharePoint Portal Server, and adds a Storage Management snap-in for the Microsoft Management Console.
 It can be used to manage storage volumes centrally, including DFS shares, on servers running Windows Storage Server R2.

-Windows Storage Server 2003 R2 can be used as an iSCSI target with standard and enterprise editions of Windows Storage Server 2003 R2, incorporating WinTarget iSCSI technology which Microsoft acquired in 2006 by from StringBean software.
+Windows Storage Server 2003 R2 can be used as an iSCSI target with standard and enterprise editions of Windows Storage Server 2003 R2, incorporating WinTarget iSCSI technology which Microsoft acquired in 2006 from StringBean software.
 This will be an add-on feature available for purchase through OEM partners as an iSCSI feature pack, or is included in some versions of WSS as configured by OEMs.